Dali Ancient Town, also known as Yu Town, lies at the foot of Cangshan Mountain in the west and faces Erhai Lake in the east.

 大理古城 The Ancient Town of Dali

-The Ancient Town of Dali, at the foot of Cangshan Mountain, is a National Historical and Cultural City.
-It has been existing for 1000 years, having been the capital of the Nanzhao Kingdom in Tang Dynasty and the Dali Kingdom in Song Dynasty.
+The Ancient Town of Dali, at the foot of Cangshan Mountain, is a National Historic and Cultural City.
+It has been existing for 1000 years, having been the capital of the Nanzhao Kingdom in the Tang Dynasty and the Dali Kingdom in Song Dynasty.
 Dali with a long history and splendid culture has enjoyed the fame of “the famous literary town”.
-There are some important relics such as Three Pagodas, the ruins of Taihe City and Nanzhao Stele, etc. In the ancient town the simple, unsophisticated and quiet residential houses of the Bai People can be found everywhere.
+There are some important relics such as Three Pagodas, the ruins of Taihe City and Nanzhao Stele, etc. In the ancient town, the simple, unsophisticated, and quiet residential houses of the Bai People can be found everywhere.
 “Foreigners’ Street” gains considerable fame from abroad and home.

 Dali old town is located 13 kilometers from Xiaguan with Taihe Village in between with imposing gate towers and beautiful scenery.
 It was initially built in 1382 during the Ming Dynasty.
 According to historical documents, the town had great dimensions, extending for 12 kilometers.
 The wall was 2.5 zhang (roughly 8 meters) tall, and 2 zhang (roughly 7 meters) thick; gate towers in the east, west, south, and north were called Tonghai, Cangshan, Chengen, and Anyuan respectively.
 Watchtowers at the corners of the city wall were named Yingchuan, Xiping, Kongming, and Changqing respectively.